 #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

 Good governance

-practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-Asset allocation describes the share of investments in specific assets.
+practices include sound management structures, employee relations, remuneration of staff and tax describes the share of investments in specific assets.